Hook-X/react-native-cloud-prevent-capture/README.md

 # react-native-cloud-prevent-capture

-Package to prevent screen recording and screenshots on android
+Package to prevent screen recording(on both platform ios and android) and screenshots (only on android)

 ## Installation